bburns/neomem-web/README.md

 - select text in notes, promote to item(s)
 - move text and items easily to other items with alt-m commands
+- clipboard monitor - paste contents when it changes

 ## Business Plan